A Retrofit Sensing Strategy for Soft Fluidic Robots

 To achieve this, in this work we will first experimentally show how the response of a typical soft fluidic bending actuator changes when interacting with the environment.
 We next introduce several strategies to sense these interactions without the need to embed additional sensing elements in the soft actuator.
 We demonstrate how to apply our fluidic sensing strategy to a soft gripper, and to enable a versatile range of sensing applications such as size, shape, surface roughness and stiffness sensing of objects.
-To demonstrate that the sensing approach can be retrofitted, we apply the sensing strategy to a soft suction gripper specifically designed for medical applications, but also to a filament and McKibben actuator, and two commercially available soft grippers.
+To demonstrate that the sensing approach can be retrofitted, we apply the sensing strategy to a filament actuator, a McKibben actuator, a thermoplastic polyurethane (TPU) actuator, a soft suction gripper specifically designed for medical applications and two commercially available soft grippers.
+We furthermore developed a basic model based on a linear extension actuator to study the underlying factors that determine the sensing resolution.
 Finally, we show that our fluidic sensing strategy is robust enough to implement closed-loop control in gripping and sorting applications.